Posted November 12, 2014

 According to a just-published Google study, phishing emails work 45% of the time.
 Researchers were surprised at the high number of people who fell for these scams, especially considering that phishing is one of the oldest tricks in the book and that most people are at least aware of them at this point.
 Significantly, researchers also found that the criminals used the victims’ credentials to access their accounts within half an hour, leaving very little time for damage control.

-It’s not surprising that so many people fall victim to Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait. scams, though, because criminals appeal to our basic human curiosity, as well as our ever-growing penchant for mobile devices and multitasking.
+It’s not surprising that so many people fall victim to Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. scams, though, because criminals appeal to our basic human curiosity, as well as our ever-growing penchant for mobile devices and multitasking.

 Here are three examples that illustrate why even tech-savvy people can fall victim to phishing scams:

 - We Fall for Fake News and Celebrity Gossip: This past Saturday there was a report that Macaulay Culkin had died.
 While we haven’t seen any instances of malware or other viruses related to this hoax yet, many times stories like this have malicious links to participate in fake surveys that capture personal information, trick people into downloading malware, or gather “Likes” for Facebook pages that can be used in future scams.
 Criminals use recent tragedies as a base for creating fake news stories because they know people are curious.
 For example, last year criminals created a scam relating to the missing Malaysian airlines flight.
 When in doubt, check it out before you click.